codepath-project-stories/timeline/README.md

 ## Required User Stories

-* [x] After logging in, user is taken to their homepage where they see their list of stories and the stories shared by friends
+* [x] After logging in, user is taken to their homepage where they see their list of stories
-* [ ] User can add a new story
+* [x] User can add a new story
   * [x] When adding a new story, user can specify the title of a story
   * [x] User has an option to take a picture for the background image of a story
-  * [ ] User can add collaborators to the story
+  * [x] User can add collaborators to the story
-* [ ] User can add a new moment into a story
+* [x] User can add a new moment into a story
   * [x] When adding a new moment by specifying the description and
   * [x] User can take a picture for a moment
 * [x] User can click on any story from their timeline